 The Associate of Applied Science in Nursing will be awarded to the student to who successfully completes the 5-semester curriculum, which consists of sixty-six (66) credit hours, including twenty-seven (27) credit hours of general education and thirty-nine (39) credit hours of nursing core coursework.
 Stackable credentials include a nursing assistant certificate of completion; practical nursing certificate and/or Associate of Applied Science in Nursing.
-Following completion of NUR112: Fundamental Concepts of Nursing, or the first semester of the 5-semester curriculum, the student will be qualified to apply to take the Alabama Nurse Aide Certification

-Exam.
-A practical nursing certificate will be awarded to the student who successfully completes the first three semesters of the Nursing-Direct Entry curriculum.
-This qualifies the student to apply to take the National Council Licensure Examination: NCLEX-PN exam.
+Following completion of NUR112: Fundamental Concepts of Nursing, or the first semester of the 5-semester curriculum, the student will be qualified to apply to take the Alabama Nurse Aide Certification Exam.
+Following completion of NUR 113: Nursing Concepts I, the student will be qualified to apply to take the Medication Aide Certification Exam.
+A practical nursing certificate may be awarded to the student who successfully completes the first three semesters of the Nursing-Direct Entry curriculum.
+This qualifies the student to apply to take the National Council Licensure Examination: NCLEX-PN.
 Upon successful completion of all five semesters of the Nursing-Direct Entry curriculum, the student will be qualified to apply to take the National Council Licensure Examination: NCLEX-RN.

-credit hours

-Area I: Written and Oral Communication 6
+Area I: Written and Oral Communication

-ENG 101 English Composition 3
+ENG 101 English Composition

-SPH 106 Fundamentals of Oral Communication 3
+SPH 106 Fundamentals of Oral Communication

-or SPH 107 Fundamentals of Public Speaking 3
+or SPH 107 Fundamentals of Public Speaking

-Area II: Humanities and Fine Arts 3
+Area II: Humanities and Fine Arts

-Humanities Elective (Ethics recommended) 3
+Humanities Elective (Ethics recommended)

-Area III: Natural Science Mathematics, and Computer Science 15
+Area III: Natural Science, Mathematics, and Computer Science

-BIO 201 Human Anatomy and Physiology I 4
+BIO 201 Human Anatomy and Physiology I4

-BIO 202 Human Anatomy and Physiology II 4
+BIO 202 Human Anatomy and Physiology II4

-BIO 220 Microbiology 4
+BIO 220 Microbiology4

-MTH 100 Intermediate Algebra (or higher) 3
+MTH 100 Intermediate College Algebra or higher